inclusive-design/wp-a11y-theme/README.md

 An accessible, responsive Wordpress theme created by the Floe Project.
 The theme features a static front page which displays a prominent description, and three content panels.
 The main navigation can display content landing pages, giving visitors a spot to orient themselves before diving deeper into the content.

+[http://bigidea.one](http://bigidea.one) is an example of a site using this theme.

 ## Under Development

 This theme is still under development.
 We intend to make improvements over time to make the configuration and use of this theme easier.
 For example: